Camillus Plaza: Camillus Mall

 In 1984, most of the remaining strip mall was enclosed.
 As part of this conversion, Witherill's was replaced by Hess's.
 P&C moved to a newly constructed freestanding store at the corner of the plaza's property, a Carl's Drugs (later Fay's Drugs, Eckerd, and finally Rite Aid) was attached to P&C, and an additional entrance was added to JCPenney so that mall patrons could enter the store without leaving the enclosed mall.
 Additionally, the entire complex was renamed Camillus Mall.

 In 1987, Sears moved from their previous location in Fairmount Fair, adding an 84800 sqft store to the mall.
 Silo expanded around the same time, adding an entrance accessible from within the mall.
 An additional four movie screens were added, however they were not in the same location as the original two, so patrons needed to determine whether their film was showing in "one and two" or "three through six".
 Eventually, the original two screens were closed, and Hoyts Cinemas expanded "three through six" into the adjacent vacant Silo space, creating a single ten screen facility.
-In its prime, the enclosed mall featured five anchors, and smaller tenants such as Arby's, Bill Gray's, Burger King, CVS Pharmacy, Reeds Jewelers, Radio Shack, Fanny Farmer, Lane Bryant, Doc's Pizzeria and Afterthoughts.
+In its prime, the enclosed mall featured five anchors, and smaller tenants such as Arby's, Bill Gray's, Burger King, CVS Pharmacy, Reeds Jewelers, RadioShack, Fanny Farmer, Lane Bryant, Doc's Pizzeria and Afterthoughts.

 Decline

-Camillus Mall's decline began in 1990, just as the newer and larger Carousel Center opened only seven miles away, concurrent with the beginning of a shift in the area's demographics.
+Camillus Mall's decline began in 1990, just as the newer and larger Carousel Center (now Destiny USA) opened only seven miles away, concurrent with the beginning of a shift in the area's demographics.
 Also, Camillus Mall was not convenient to most major highways.
 In 1994 Hess's closed and became Chappell's (later Bon-Ton, closed on August 29, 2018).
 In the years to follow, a number of anchor stores and smaller shops began to close, including Silo, Kmart, and Hills.
 By 2001, Sears and JCPenney had closed as well, leaving only a few small stores and the "Hoyts Cinema 18" left in operation.